snow-QingYang/Learning-notes/README.md

-## My notes for statistical learning
+## My notes for statistical learning and deep learning